On the Effectiveness of Transfer Learning for Code Search: Approach

-We call the \ac{mlm_pt} task for source code as \emph{\acf{mcm_pt}} to remark that the model is pre-trained on source code data instead of natural language.
-Other than that, the \ac{mlm_pt} and \ac{mcm_pt} tasks are identical, \ie, the model has to predict masked out tokens in the input sequence.
+We call the \ac{mlm} task for source code as \acf{mcm} to remark that the model is pre-trained on source code data instead of natural language.
+Other than that, the \ac{mlm} and \ac{mcm} tasks are identical, \ie, the model has to predict masked out tokens in the input sequence.
 Like Devlin \etal, we selected \SI{15}{\percent} of the tokens in the input sequence for masking.
 In contrast, we only used a maximum sequence length of \num{256} tokens, whereas Devlin \etal used \num{512}.
 The reason for this is that longer sequences require exponentially more memory during training and would thus not have fit in our GPU memory (see \cref{subsec:experimental_design:execution_setup}) without a drastic reduction in batch size.
 Moreover, as we will see in \cref{tab:so_quality}, the average sequence length in our fine-tuning dataset is less than \num{256}, so most of the samples can be encoded by our model in their entirety.
+It is worth noting that longer sequences are instead truncated.
 With a sequence length of \num{256}, the maximum batch size fitting in our GPU memory was \num{62}.

-Like Devlin \etal, we tokenized the source code sequence using \textsc{WordPiece} tokenization~\cite{wu_google_2016} with a vocabulary size of \num{30522} tokens.
-Similar to Husain \etal~\cite{husain_codesearchnet_2019}, we kept the case information.
+Like Devlin \etal, we tokenized the source code sequence using \textsc{WordPiece} tokenization~\cite{wu_google_2016} with a vocabulary size of \num{30522} tokens. \textsc{WordPiece}~\cite{schuster_japanese_2012} is one of the most used subword-based tokenization algorithms, which increased its popularity thanks to \ac{bert}.
+The algorithm initializes the vocabulary with all the characters in the language, then iteratively combines pieces by maximizing the likelihood of the training data once added to the vocabulary.
+Moreover, similar to Husain \etal~\cite{husain_codesearchnet_2019}, we kept the case information.
 We second their choice to treat source code case-sensitively as case information carries a valuable signal, such as distinguishing between constants and variables or between class and method declarations.
+In order to adapt \ac{bert} to the source code context, we ran \textsc{WordPiece} on top of the training data.